KOLD: Korean Offensive Language Dataset: Collecting Annotations

-To decide on the gold label, we apply majority voting.
-For categorical labels, what more than two out of three annotators choose is selected as gold label.
-For target type selection and target group selection, there are cases where label cannot be determined by majority voting as there are more than two choices.
-The inspectors are at the last step to give decision of the final label.
-Inspectors are selected workers who passed the qualification test with higher scores.
-In terms of textual spans, characters that are overlapped by more than two annotators are provided as ground truth.
+To decide on the gold label, we apply majority voting among the three annotations for the categorical labels, and take character offsets that more than two out of three annotators highlighted for text spans.
+When the gold label cannot be determined by majority voting as there are more than two choices, inspectors\footnote{Inspectors are selected workers who passed the qualification test with the highest scores.} resolve the disagreement to determine the gold label.